Rangeet07/bookstore-api/readme.md

 ## SETUP instructions | Testing Endpoints

-Installed Packages- `express jsonwebtoken bcryptjs uuid`
+Installed Packages- `express jsonwebtoken bcryptjs uuid fs`

 -First of all you must need to have [Nodejs](https://nodejs.org/en) installed in your system
 1. Run the command on Vs code or other terminal then `npm install`  to install packages then `node app.js` to start the application